omidarmat/onLearn/react.md

 But there are downsides to 100% client-side rendered apps:

 1. React apps require a lot of JavaScript to be downloaded to the user's computer.
 This impacts the performance and this is a serious concernt when we developers want to build our apps.
 2. Client-server waterfall: This happens when multiple components on a page, need to fetch different data one after another; so when data in one component depends on the data fetched in another component.
-This is a very common problem in large applications, cause by the fact that we have to fetch data on the client.
+This is a very common problem in large applications, caused by the fact that we have to fetch data on the client.

 The alternative, until a few years ago was a 100% server-side rendered app, like what we had in the days of PHP.
 There were no interactivity and no components at all.
 However, it was easy and fast to fetch all data.
 We didn't need to ship any JS to the client.
-In this approach, the UI was not a function of state, but a function of data.
+In this approach, the UI was not a **function of state**, but a **function of data**.

-Now we are going to learn about another approach where the UI is a function of both state and data.
-This is where React server components (RSC) come to play.
+Now we are going to learn about another approach where the UI is a **function of both state and data**.
+This is where _React server components (RSC)_ come to play.
 We can now have React components both on client and on the server.

 React Server Components is a new full-stack architecture for React apps.
-It introduces server as a first-class citizen in React apps, meaning that the server is now an integral part of React component trees.
-In other words, the React tree now extends all the way to the server, acting as a bridge, closing the gap between the client and the server.
+It introduces **server as a first-class citizen** in React apps, meaning that the **server is now an integral part of React component trees**.
+In other words, **the React tree now extends all the way to the server**, acting as a bridge, closing the gap between the client and the server.

 So to clarify things, **RSC** or React Server Components is the name of this new architecture, and the new component type used in this architecture is called **server component**.
-Server components are only rendered on the server, and never on the client.
-They are usually responsible for retching data right on the server.
-So these functions would be responsible for creating those parts of the UI that are a function of the data.
-Since server components only run on the server, they have no interactivity; so no state, meaning that they need no JavaScript in the downloadable bundle to do their job.
+Server components are **only rendered on the server**, and never on the client.
+They are **usually responsible for fetching data** right on the server.
+So these functions would be responsible for creating those parts of the UI that are a **function of the data**.
+Since server components only run on the server, they have **no interactivity**; so **no state**, meaning that they need **no JavaScript** in the downloadable bundle to do their job.
 So we can essentially build the back-end with React.

 Besides server components, we still have our old regular components that run entirely on the client.
 These are called **client components**.
-They are responsible for the interactivity; so for those parts of the UI that are a function of state.
+They are responsible for the **interactivity**; so for those parts of the UI that are a **function of state**.

 But where does NextJS sit in all this?
-RSC is not active by default in new React apps (e.g. Vite apps).
+RSC is **not active by default** in new React apps (e.g. Vite apps).
 It needs to be implemented by a framework, and this is where NextJS is sitting.
-NextJS with its app router provides this architecture, resulting in server components being the default component in NextJS apps using the app router.
+NextJS with its **app router** provides this architecture, resulting in server components being the default component in NextJS apps using the app router.
 You would have to specifically tell a component that it should be a client component using the `"use client"` directive at the top of a client component file.

 As a practical example, take this UI and see how the components are divided into server components (orange) and client components (blue).
 Notice that client components usually appear as the last children in the React component tree.

 ![src-component-tree](/images/react/server-vs-client-components.png)

 > Notice that if a client component has some children components, they will all be client components by default.
 So you only need to use the `"use client"` directive on the parent client component, and not on its childen.
-So the `"use client"` directive sets a boundary between server components and client components, creating a sub-tree that will only be executed on the client side.
+So the `"use client"` directive sets a **boundary between server components and client components**, creating a sub-tree that will only be executed on the client side.

 ## Server components vs. client components